Estimate Time5 min

 • Higher yields enable individual bonds to once again play their traditional role as sources of reliable, low-risk income for investors who buy and hold them to maturity.

-• Bond mutual funds and ETFs may help investors diversify their bond exposure and target specific goals such as income, yield, or total return.
+• Bond mutual funds and exchange-traded funds (ETFs) may help investors diversify their bond exposure and target specific goals such as income, yield, or total return.

 To understand the opportunity they see in the second half of 2024, it’s important to first understand where bond returns come from.
 A bond can deliver return to its owner from 2 sources: interest payments known as coupons, whose rate is set at the time the bond is issued, and changes in the price of the bond as it trades in the market.